alainncls/strava-segments-to-nfts/README.md

 * ✔️ CRUD for these eligible segments
 * ✔️ Get a Strava activity via its ID
 * ✔️ Extract new segments IDs from this activity
-* ✔️ For matching segments, generate a PNG (name, length)
+* ✔️ For matching segments, generate a PNG image
+* ✔️ This image should display the segment's name, distance and GPS path
 * ✔️ Strava connect from the webapp

 ### Blockchain stuff

+* ✔️ Upload image to IPFS
-* 🚧 Make an NFT from this PNG
+* ✔️ Make an NFT from this image
 * ❌ MetaMask connect from the frontend
-* ✔️ Upload image to IPFS

 ### Advanced stuff